WHAT’S HR & HR LAW?

 • I train my clients to prevent macro & micro HR problems from arising & to resolve issues before they escalate.

-In part, my practice focuses on educating my clients about how the various laws, agencies & regulations work, while simultaneously protecting my clients’ business interests.
+In part, my practice focuses on educating businesses about how the various laws, agencies & regulations work, while simultaneously protecting my clients’ business interests.
 In other words, I don’t just represent my clients’ legal interests, I also teach proaction & prevention.

 I am not an indifferent third party because I not only understand HR & the legal environment, I understand what it is like to run a business.
 I do it on a daily basis.
 You started & run your own business.
 So have I.